-The report was completed to review past investigations, describe the surface and subsurface features, and recommend a groundwater monitoring network for OU-2 (Golder 1996).
-Site characterization included a desk study and literature review; detailed geologic mapping of the exposed quarry walls; advancement of soil, bedrock, and solid waste borings;

-soil and rock geotechnical testing; chemical analysis of soil; borehole geophysical logging; packer testing; piezometer/monitoring well construction; conversion of MW-1201 from open-borehole monitoring well to 2-inch cased well; installation of leachate risers in solid waste; developing and slug testing piezometers; gauging monitoring wells; and measuring surface water levels in site surface water bodies.
-This resulted in development of a conceptual site hydrogeologic model and groundwater monitoring network.
+In 1996, Golder reviewed past investigations, described the surface and subsurface features, and recommended a groundwater monitoring network for OU-2 (Golder 1996).
+Their characterization included a desk study and literature review; detailed geologic mapping of the exposed quarry walls; advancement of soil, bedrock, and solid waste borings; soil and rock geotechnical testing; chemical analysis of soil; borehole geophysical logging; packer testing; piezometer/monitoring well construction; conversion of MW-1201 from open-borehole monitoring well to 2-inch cased well; installation of leachate risers in solid waste; developing and slug testing piezometers; gauging monitoring wells; and measuring surface water levels in site surface water bodies.
+Golder developed a conceptual site hydrogeologic model and groundwater monitoring network.
 The conceptual site hydrogeologic model evaluated the importance of the Bridgeton Landfill leachate collection system, which removed approximately 216,500 gallons of leachate per day during 1994.
-Leachate included surface water and groundwater that flowed into the Bridgeton Landfill.
+The extracted water included leachate, surface water and the groundwater that flowed into the Bridgeton Landfill.
 The groundwater monitoring network was designed, in part, to understand the influence of the leachate collection system.

 A total of 49 single, paired, and clustered piezometers/monitoring wells were installed at 33 locations approximately 350 ft apart to characterize unconsolidated and bedrock materials.
 Screened intervals were selected based on contacts between strata.
-Leachate risers were also installed where USEPA inferred the presence of industrial and/or hazardous waste.
+Leachate risers were also installed in and around the Inactive Sanitary Landfill where USEPA inferred the presence of industrial and/or hazardous waste.
 Deep boreholes were continuously logged with some selected for geophysical logging and packer testing after drilling.
 Piezometers were then installed, surveyed, developed, and slug tested.
 Solid waste boreholes were completed as leachate risers.

 Boreholes were reamed for geophysical testing, packer testing, and piezometer installation.
 Packer tests were conducted by selecting and isolating fractured/unfractured and porous/non-porous zones to provide a range of conductivities for each unit.
 Geotechnical sampling was also conducted on undisturbed Shelby tube unconsolidated samples, two disturbed unconsolidated samples, and two bedrock samples collected from the shale near the top of the Warsaw Formation.
 Open hole monitoring well MW-1201 was converted from a completion depth of 250 ft bgs to a piezometer PZ-1201-SS to a depth of 148.5 ft bgs.
-Staff gauges were installed in Earth City Industrial Park stormwater retention pond southwest of the leachate retention pond and monitored monthly coincident with water level gauging.
+Staff gauges were installed in the Earth City Industrial Park stormwater retention pond southwest of the leachate retention pond (leachate lagoon) and monitored monthly coincident with water level gauging.
 Wells were developed by surging, bailing, and air lifting.
 Wells were then slug tested.
 Monthly groundwater levels and surface water levels were collected.
-Precipitation data was collected daily during well installation, averaged monthly, and compared to Lambert Field totals with good correlation, so Lambert Field data were used thereafter.
-Geologic mapping of the exposed St. Louis Formation in the limestone quarry walls was conducted to correlate large scale features to those identified in rock cores and evaluated seepage from the quarry walls into the pit.
+Precipitation data was collected daily during well installation, averaged monthly, and compared to Lambert Field totals with good correlation, so Lambert Field precipitation data were used thereafter.
+Geologic mapping of the exposed St. Louis Formation in the limestone quarry walls was conducted to correlate large scale features to those identified in rock cores and evaluate seepage from the quarry walls into the pit.
 The St. Louis Formation was divided into five sub-units, as discussed below in Section 3.1.3.1.4.

-A monitoring network of 24 monitoring wells/piezometers, 2 surface water points, 2 sediment sampling points, and 8 leachate sampling points in OU-2, and 28 monitoring wells/piezometers in OU-1, resulting in a total of 54 separate sampling locations across the site, was proposed based on the conceptual site hydrogeologic model.
+A monitoring network of 24 monitoring wells/piezometers, 2 surface water points, 2 sediment sampling points, and 8 leachate sampling points in OU-2, and 28 monitoring wells/piezometers in OU-1, resulting in a total of 64 separate sampling locations across the site, was proposed based on the conceptual site model.
 These were considered sufficient for site characterization, risk assessment, and remedy evaluation.
-Results of the investigation are discussed in Section 3.
+The results of the investigation are discussed in Section 3.